Flow and streaming potential of an electrolyte in a channel with an axial temperature gradient: Model equations and perturbative solutions

 \section{Model equations and perturbative solutions}

-In the following, the governing equations are summarized and simplified to obtain analytical solutions of the streaming potential caused by a pressure driven flow inside a parallel-plate slit-microchannel of length $l_0$, and with one half of the gap width denoted by $h_0$.
-The electrokinetic properties are commonly a strong function of the non-dimensional parameter $\kappa h_0$, where $\kappa^{-1} = \sqrt{\epsilon_{liq} k_B T_{\infty}/(2e^2 \nu^2 n_{\infty})}$ is the Debye-length of the electric double layer (EDL) near charged interfaces.
-The Boltzmann constant is denoted by $k_B$, and $T_{\infty}$ is the ambient reference temperature.
-With $\varepsilon_0$ being the dielectric permittivity of vacuum and $\varepsilon_{r,liq}$ being the relative permittivity of the liquid, the (in general temperature-dependent) permittivity of the liquid is $\epsilon_{liq} = \varepsilon_0 \varepsilon_{r,liq}=f(T)$.
-The elementary charge is $e$, $\nu$ is the valence of the symmetric $\nu:\nu$ electrolyte, and $n_{\infty}$ is the reference volumetric ion number concentration far away from the walls.
+In the following, the governing equations are summarized and simplified to obtain analytical solutions for the flow field, along with its thermoosmotically driven contributions, and the streaming potential inside a parallel-plate slit channel exposed to the combined action of an externally applied pressure ($\Delta p_0$) and temperature difference ($\Delta T$) between both ends of the channel, with the channel length denoted by $l$ and one half of its gap width denoted by $h$, see figure \ref{Fig:problem_schematic} (a).
+In such channels, the order-of-magnitude of the pressure-driven (isothermal) flow can be approximated by $u_0=\Delta p_0 A h /(3\eta_0)$ (Poiseuille), where $A=h/l$ and $A^2 \ll 1$.
+The dynamic viscosity of the electrolyte $\eta_0$ is determined at the ambient reference temperature $T_0$, where $\Delta T/T_0 < 1$ is assumed.
+The electrokinetic response of the channel is commonly a strong function of the non-dimensional Debye parameter $\overline{\kappa} = \kappa h$, where $\kappa^{-1} = \sqrt{\epsilon k_\textrm{B} T/(2e^2 \nu^2 n)}$ is the Debye length of the electric double layer (EDL) near charged interfaces.
+The Boltzmann constant is denoted by $k_\textrm{B}$, $e$ is the elementary charge, $\nu$ is the valence of the symmetric $\nu:\nu$ electrolyte, and $n$ is the number concentration of the dissolved salt.
+Within the electroneutral regime, i.e. sufficiently far away from any charged wall, this equals the local ion number concentrations.
+With $\varepsilon_0$ being the vacuum dielectric permittivity and $\varepsilon_r$ being the relative permittivity of the liquid, its permittivity is given by $\epsilon = \varepsilon_0 \varepsilon_r$.
+Furthermore, the bulk electric conductivity of liquid electrolytes with dissolved salt ions as charge carriers of ionic mobility $\omega \approx D/(k_\textrm{B} T)$ can be approximated by $\sigma^{(\infty)} = 2 e^2 \nu^2 n \omega$, where $D$ is a suitably averaged reference diffusion coefficient.